Craig & Craig, LLC

 The members of the Firm have consistently been honored by their peers, from fellowship in the American College of Trial Lawyers to active participation in the Illinois State Bar Assn., and most notably an active role as officers and board members of the Illinois Association of Defense Trial Counsel.
 Several members continue to publish regularly with the Illinois Institute of Continuing Legal Education, and produce other professional writings including the definitive resource on the Illinois Workers Compensation Act and the Occupational Disease Act.
 Many members have presented at CLE seminars and regional meetings of Human Resources professional organizations.

-Recent Firm News
+Firm News

 John L. Barger was recently involved in the closing of the sale of 104 acres of Coles County farmland.
 The farmland sold at an auction on December 15, 2022.

+R. Sean Hocking wins two week wrongful death medical malpractice trial.
 R. Sean Hocking in the Mattoon office of Craig & Craig, LLC recently secured a zero verdict for an emergency room physician resulting from a two week wrongful death, medical malpractice jury trial in Sangamon County, Illinois.

 The Plaintiff made a multi-million dollar settlement demand before trial.
 The case was defended on the issues of both liability and causation in regard to an approximately fifty year old male who died in the emergency room of a pulmonary embolism.
 The trial spanned over two weeks in length and involved the examination of five medical expert witnesses in the areas of emergency medicine, urgent care, and pulmonology.

 John F. Watson Elected Secretary/Treasurer of Statewide Defense Attorney Association.
 John F. Watson of Craig & Craig, LLC in Mattoon was elected Secretary/Treasurer and to a position on the Executive Committee of the Illinois Defense Counsel (IDC) at the organization’s Annual Meeting, held June 24, 2022.
-Mr. Watson will progress through the positions in the Executive Committee to become President in June 2027.
+Mr. Watson will progress through the positions in the Executive Committee to become President in June 2026.

 John L. Barger recently closed the sale of approximately 600 acres of Coles County farmland sold at auction.